Top 50 HTML Interview Questions and Answers

 </audio>

-• Video-To embed video in HTML, use <video> element with the 'src' attribute that will specify the video file and optional controls.
+• Video: To embed video in HTML, use the <video> element with the src attribute to specify the video file.
+Similar to the audio element, the controls attribute allows users to control playback.

 <source src="video.mp4" type="video/mp4">